2015 Pettit's "Gone Waterbased" Mail-In Rebate

-***Receive a manufacturer's mail in rebate of up to $20.00 per gallon with the purchase of up to two (2) gallons of Pettit's Hydrocoat antifouling paints.
-Click the "Pettit Rebate Form 2014" link on the left for details.***
+Receive a manufacturer's mail-in rebate of up to $20.00 per gallon with the purchase of up to two (2) gallons of Pettit's water-based antifouling paints.
+To receive your rebate:

 Hydrocoat contains drag reducing PTFE and dries to an easily burnished slick film for maximum hull speed.
 Plus, the controlled erosion of ablative paints reduces coating buildup while the loading of cuprous oxide content combats marine growth in highly fouling waters.
 Thus, a hull which uses Hydrocoat should only require a simple pressure wash upon haul out to remove growth and prepare the hull for recoating and launching.

 Hydrocoat contains cuprous oxide.
 As a result, there is a tendency for settling to

 occur, especially if the paint has been on the shelf for several months.
 It is

 necessary to thoroughly mix the paint before using.
 If possible, shake the can of

 paint on a mechanical paint shaker.
 Before using, check the sides and bottom of

 the can to make sure all the pigment has been mixed in.
 If mixing is going to be